NandhiniCR/git-learning-lab/README.md

 # git-learning-lab

+Let's Start
+INTRO

+What is Git?

+Git is a distributed version control system that helps developers track changes in their code, work on multiple features using branches, collaborate with others, and maintain a full history of every modification.
+It is the most widely used tool for managing software development projects.

+Why Git Matters?

+* Helps you track every change

+* Makes collaboration easier

+* Allows branching & merging for parallel development

+* Works even without internet

+* Ensures safe rollback & recoverability

+About This Repository

-"A clean and complete reference of essential Git commands, organized by category with clear explanations for beginners and professionals."
+A clean and complete reference of essential Git commands, organized by category with clear explanations for beginners and professionals."
 NOTE:- short, professional, and strong.

-Let's Start

-Git commands are not infinte.
-They fall into 10 main categories.
+Quick Navigation

+Click a section to jump directly:

+1️⃣ Setup & Configuration Commands

+2️⃣ Repository Creation Commands

+3️⃣ File Tracking & Staging Commands

+4️⃣ Commit Commands

+5️⃣ Branching Commands

+6️⃣ Merging & Rebase Commands

+7️⃣ Remote Repository Commands

+8️⃣ Undo / Reset / Clean Commands

+9️⃣ Inspection & Comparison Commands

+🔟 Advanced Commands
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1️⃣ Setup & Configuration Commands